jprumekso/tookuw/README.md

 # Tookuw

-I chalenge myself to build a complete state-based UI app using vanilla JS, then this is it: Tookuw **a simple state-based point of sale UI built with Bootstrap and vanilla JS.** It's still prototype though, no database whatsoever.
+I chalenge myself to build an interactive prototype using Bootstrap and Vanilla JS.
+And here it is the result: an interactive checkout screen.

+I started with simple procedural approach and progress to OOP.
+It's not full fledged OOP app though, I just encapsulate some ui into its own class \[just select the branch to see how I implement these approach\].

 ## Features
 Here are what you can do with this simple UI: